 3. Forgo Your Workout Playlist

-Running in the cold requires you to be more attentive to your surroundings.
+Running in the cold requires you to be more attentive to your surroundings to avoid potentially dangerous slips.
 That's why Cortney Logan, RRCA-certified run coach and founder of Denver-based bRUNch Running, leaves her AirPods at home.

 "You want to be hyper-focused on the ground and concentrate on where your feet are striking," she says.
 "Enjoy and embrace the winter wonderland and all it has to offer.
 It feels cathartic to run without headphones in the snow and cold as there is just something soothing about listening to my feet trek through the snow."